dolanske/huejs/notes.md

       - [x] Style component isn't tied to an ID, it generates all the time, fix that and this is done
       - [x] SCOPED still not implemented (returned class name should be composed of input id + generated ID)
     - [ ] Rewrite css.js in typescript
+    - [ ] Add support for :hover, child selectors, try utilizing js etc instead of just ":hover" etc

   ***

 - [ ] Reactivity

   - [ ] implement computed(callback: void)
-  - [ ] implement watch(propert: Ref, callback: void)
+  - [ ] implement watch(property: reactive, callback: void)

-- [ ] Create a compiler, adds some boilerplate to the components
+- [ ] Create a compiler, adds some boilerplate to the components (RETHINK)

   - [ ] Test if tempalte string usage is possible
+  - \*\*[ ] Rethink add auto injection of createTemplate during rendering.
+Components should only contain a render function which returns a string template

   - [ ] Add some unique identifier to each component to create reusability
   - [ ] Sanitize non-html default props and remove them when creating a DOM component
   - [ ] Slots